itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 **Distribute** (optional)

-Distribute is a python package, than can be used for easily downloading and installing other python packages, like *Sphinx*.
+Distribute is a python package, that can be used for easily downloading and installing other python packages, like *Sphinx*.
 Download the latest version (file ending with tar.gz) of
 **Distribute** from https://pypi.python.org/pypi/distribute and unpack it to any temporary directory on your hard drive.
 Open a command line and switch to the directory of **Distribute**.

 Assuming that Python is located under **C:\Python32**, execute the following command::